penk/penkesu/README.md

 ![](gallery/penkesu.computer-heroshot.jpg)

-Penkēsu (Japanese: `ペンケース`) is a retro-style laptop powered by a Raspberry Pi Zero 2 W, a 7.9 inch display (400 x 1280 resolution), and a 48-keys ortholinear mechanical keyboard.
+Penkēsu (Japanese: `ペンケース`) is a retro-style laptop powered by a Raspberry Pi Zero 2 W, a 7.9 inch widescreen display (400 x 1280 resolution), and a 48-keys ortholinear mechanical keyboard.

 ## The Design

-The case of Penkesu Computer is designed around the display and keyboard to achieve a (relatively) slim physical dimensions (`22.5 x 9.5 x 5` cm, or `8.8 x 3.7 x 1.9` inches).
+The case of Penkesu Computer is designed around the display and keyboard to achieve a (relatively) compact physical dimensions.

 ![](gallery/penkesu.computer-design-1.png)

-Ribbon cable for HDMI and Gameboy Advance SP replacement hinges are used to keep the hinge design compact.
-Electronics are kept to be minimal (3 internal components) and most of the parts are either 3D printable or off-the-shelf.
+Gameboy Advance SP hinges and Ribbon cable for HDMI are used to keep the hinge thin, yet holds the weight of the display so it won't tip over.

+Electronics are kept to be minimal (3 internal components) and most of the parts are either 3D printable or off-the-shelf product.

 | ![](gallery/penkesu.computer-1.jpg) | ![](gallery/penkesu.computer-2.jpg) |
 |-----------------------------|-----------------------------|